HackThisSite/CTF-Writeups/2021/dCTF/crypto/This-one-is-really-basic/this-one-is-really-basic.md

-Challenges: This one is really basic
+# This one is really basic

+> Tags: crypto
-Points: 300
+> Points: 300

-Category: Crypto

-Objective: Find the flag from the given text
+## Challenge Description

+> The answer to life, the universe, and everything.

+## Analysis
-Process to find the flag: This challenge was really easy, it just required a smart brain.
+This challenge was really easy, it just required a smart brain.

 I tried a few things before I got the flag, I tried to search for the keyword ‘dctf’ in the text but couldn’t find it.